wansho/wansho-gitbook/computer-science-notebook/note-for-java-web/springboot-reference.md

 ### @EnableAutoConfiguration

 The second class-level annotation is @EnableAutoConfiguration.
-This annotation tells Spring Boot to “guess” how you want to configure Spring, based on the jar dependencies that you have added.
+This annotation tells Spring Boot to“guess” how you want to configure Spring, based on the jar dependencies that you have added.
 Since spring-boot-starter-web added Tomcat and Spring MVC, the auto-configuration assumes that you are developing a web application and sets up Spring accordingly